PeejsterM/pd2-community-translation/README.txt

 # pd2-community-translation
 A community-driven translation script for PAYDAY 2.
+At present, the following features exist:
+> Translation!
+> Cooking Meth for Dummies
+> Script exports text to stringdump.txt

 To use this in your game, postrequire this script to lib/managers/localizationmanager.